DevColaDavid/DevColaDavid.github.io/README.md

 # DevColaDavid.github.io

-This is made to educate other people.
+This website is created for private and personal reasons.
+Some advertisment, and bloging.